Ocular Toxicity Test Method Evaluations

 OptiSafe is an in vitro test method in which a test substance is applied to a semipermeable membrane.
 Damage to macromolecules in the membrane is measured to assess the test substance’s potential to cause eye irritation.

 NICEATM reviewed a validation study conducted by the OptiSafe test method developer, Lebrun Labs, and concluded that the study data indicated that the OptiSafe method compared favorably to other in vitro ocular toxicity testing methods.
 NICEATM is currently coordinating a validation study of the OptiSafe test method to demonstrate the reproducibility of the method among Lebrun Labs and two naïve laboratories.
 The study received support from an NIEHS Small Business Innovation Research grant.
-The study is ongoing and is expected to be completed in mid-2018.
+The study is ongoing and is expected to be completed in early 2019.

 The short time exposure (STE) test is an in vitro test proposed for identifying ocular irritants.
 NICEATM compared STE test data with data generated using the traditional rabbit eye test.
 The results of the comparison, including comments from external reviewers, was included in a proposal to the Organisation for Economic Co-operation and Development (OECD) for a test guideline for the STE test.